 Most children move to Nook Lane Junior School.
-As part of this transition children visit the school and there are transition meetings between class teachers and SENCO's/leadership team.
-The SENCO from the junior school attends summer review meetings.
+As part of this transition children visit the school and there are transition meetings between class teachers and SENCO's/ leadership team.
+The SENDCO from Nook Lane Junior attends summer term review meetings.
+If your child has been offered a place in the Integrated Resource at Nook Lane we also liaise with Mrs. Shepherd, The integrated resource manager to support your child's transition.